krry/atmanaut.me/content/posts/seahorses.md

 ### Whence the Letter

 Mom doesn't write much.
-Mom looks to Dad for that.
+Mom looked to Dad for that.
 Dad looks to her for content.
 As a fumbler, I looked to them both for everything.
 Yesterday I was looking for belonging.

 #### Yesterday the order came down that humans are to be kept outside of spitting space.
 I was spitting mad.